Alcohol in the workplace

 This website contains useful information on a range of topics related to alcohol.
 It also has some great tools to help people to drink less, such as the One You ‘Drink Free Days' app, which is a simple and easy way to track the days you drink alcohol and the days you don't.

-Find out about a range of issues related to alcohol, such as binge drinking, the hidden risks of 'social drinking' and tips on cutting down.
-For employees who may be a carer for a problematic drinker, there’s also information about caring for an alcoholic.
+Find out about a range of issues related to alcohol, such as binge drinking, the risks of drinking too much, and tips on cutting down.
+There’s also information for employees who may be caring for someone with an alcohol problem.
 Don’t forget, The Carers Hub can provide support and advice to carers in Staffordshire and Stoke on Trent.

 This website contains loads of interesting statistics on alcohol, including factsheets on ‘Alcohol in the workplace’, ‘Alcohol and fitness’ and ‘Alcohol and parenting’.